Subscribe Today & Receive 15% Off

 Neuroprotective Properties

 Autism causes brain fog, and this powerful medicinal mushroom improves cognitive functions such as focus, memory, and learning.
-Moreover, individuals with autism may have higher levels of oxidative stress and inflammation in the brain, meaning Lion's Mane's ability to fight inflammation and oxidative stress helps manage symptoms of autism.
+Moreover, individuals with Autism may have higher levels of oxidative stress and inflammation in the brain, meaning Lion's Mane's ability to fight inflammation and oxidative stress helps manage symptoms of Autism.

 2. Alleviates Anxiety Symptoms